 Local Ordinances — OPPOSE

 SB 170 (Trumbull) requires local governments to prepare business impact estimates before enacting a proposed ordinance; requires local governments to suspend enforcement of an ordinance that is subject to legal action; and authorizes courts to assess and award attorney fees, costs and damages in some civil actions filed against local governments.
+Exceptions in the law include ordinances required for compliance with federal or state law or regulation; ordinances relating to the adoption of budgets or budget amendments; and ordinances required to implement a contract or an agreement, among others.

 Residential Building Permits — OPPOSE